YojimboSecurity/skytap-sdk-go/README.md

 I would like to acknowledge that this is a fork of the original [skytap-sdk-go](https://github.com/skytap/skytap-sdk-go) project.

+The two things I wanted to fix were:

+- case-insensitive import collision

+- go mod v2 issues

 I would also like to thank the following projects for their contributions:

 - [Awesome Readme Templates](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)